another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 We are human beings and tend to make mistakes.
 So lower the bar to a realistic level for yourself too.

-## 13. Troubleshooting: Advanced Techniques ― Jumpstarting
+## 13. Troubleshooting ― Jumpstarting

 ### Jumpstarting <!-- omit in toc -->